kyma-project/kyma/docs/04-operation-guides/operations/obsv-02-adjust-loki.md

 ## Adjust volume size

+The way to change the volume size depends on whether you want to do it during the installation or later.

+If you know already when you're installing Kyma that the default storage size isn't going to be enough, expand the Loki volume size for the initial deployment:
+In your custom [Loki values.yaml](https://github.com/kyma-project/kyma/blob/main/resources/logging/charts/loki/values.yaml) file, enter the desired volume size as value for `persistence: size`.

-If you're running out of volume (for example, because you increased the log retention period), you can expand the volume size.
+If you're running out of volume later on (for example, because you increased the log retention period), you can increase the volume size by [expanding the Persistent Volume Claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) for the Loki Pod.

-1. In your custom [Loki values.yaml](https://github.com/kyma-project/kyma/blob/main/resources/logging/charts/loki/values.yaml) file, enter the desired volume size as value for `persistence: size`.
-1. Additionally, expand the Persistent Volume Claims (PVC).
-For more information, see Kubernetes documentation on [Expanding Persistent Volumes Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims).
+After editing the PVC, stop the workload and restart it so that the changes take effect.

 ## Adjust ingestion limit